alexarguello/flatmap-docs-kit/educational-resource/docs/00-about/about.md

 ---

 A brief introduction to the Accessibility HUB, its history, and the founder’s motivation.
-**Mission:** To empower people with disabilities and developers to co-create accessible digital solutions.
+**Mission:** To empower people with disabilities and developers to co-create and shape more accessible and inclusive environments for all.

 1. Audience ([PEOPLE])
    People with disabilities
    Caregivers